White Sox vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In six games as the favorite over the last 10 matchups, the White Sox have a record of 4-2.
+- In three games as the underdog over the last 10 matchups, the White Sox have a record of 2-1.

-- In their last 10 games with a total, the White Sox and their opponents have combined to hit the over two times.
+- In their previous 10 games with a total, the White Sox and their opponents have combined to exceed the over/under on two occasions.

-- In their last game with a spread, the White Sox covered the spread.
+- The White Sox have covered the runline in the two of their previous 10 games that had a set spread.

 White Sox Betting Records & Stats

-- The White Sox have won 57.9% of the games this season when they were favored on the moneyline (11-8).
+- The White Sox have been chosen as underdogs in 31 games this year and have walked away with the win nine times (29%) in those games.

-- Chicago has a 5-4 record (winning 55.6% of its games) when playing as moneyline favorites of -140 or shorter.
+- Chicago has entered 28 games this season as the underdog by -105 or more and is 8-20 in those contests.

-- The implied moneyline probablility for this matchup gives the White Sox a 58.3% chance to win.
+- The White Sox have an implied victory probability of 51.2% according to the moneyline set for this matchup.

-- In the 52 games in which bookmakers have set an over/under for Chicago, it has combined with opponents to go over the total 23 times (23-25-4).
+- Chicago and its opponents have hit the over in 24 of its 53 games with a total this season.

-- The White Sox have had a run line set for just one outing this season, and they covered.
+- The White Sox have played just two games with a spread this season and covered in each game.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.